Reviews You Can Rely On

 Credit: Bobby Garrett

-Rocker technology has become commonplace within ski design, and most of the skis in this review have some type of rocker profile and or early rise.
+Rocker technology has become commonplace in ski design, and most of the skis in this review feature some type of rocker profile and early rise, which may begin closer to the front binding than the ski's tip.
 Camber purists are critical of this design because it shortens the effective edge of a ski.
-Rockered ski tips don't make contact with the snow unless the ski is tipped onto a high-edge angle.
-As a result, rockered skis may not be the best option to carve on hardpack, but they are often quick and easy to turn.
+The Impulse Ti 98's pronounced rocker, which begins far behind its tips, is a good visual example of such a design.
+Its ski tips don't make contact with the snow unless the ski is tipped onto a high edge angle or is partially submerged.
+As a result, this and other rockered skis tend to score poorly for carving on hardpack.
+The trade-off is that they usually score higher for their soft snow qualities and playfulness since they are easier to pivot and steer into smeared turns.

 Credit: Nate Greenberg